Omphalotus olivascens

-Omphalotus olivascens, commonly known as the western jack-o'-lantern mushroom, is an orange to brown-colored gilled mushroom native to California and Mexico.
+Omphalotus olivascens, commonly known as the western jack-o'-lantern mushroom, is an orange to brown-colored gilled poisonous mushroom endemic to the North American west coast.
+It has several lookalikes including Cantharellus cibarius.

 Taxonomy

 The fungus was described as new to science in 1976 by American mycologists Howard E. Bigelow, Orson K. Miller Jr., and Harry D. Thiers.
 A subspecies with blue flesh, O. olivascens var. indigo, was described growing on live oak in Baja California, Mexico.